openshift-tigerteam/ocp-agent-install-config-examples/README.md

 To use either of these, follow the same initial steps as with rd.break:

+* Reboot the machine with the ISO.
+* At the GRUB (bootloader) menu: As soon as you see the initial boot menu (often "OpenShift Installer" or similar), press an arrow key (up/down) to stop the automatic countdown.
-    At the GRUB boot menu, press the 'e' key to edit the boot command line.
+* At the GRUB boot menu, press the 'e' key to edit the boot command line.

-Navigate to the line that starts with linux.
+* Navigate to the line that starts with linux.

-Append systemd.unit=emergency.target or init=/bin/bash to the end of the line.
+* Append `rd.break` or `rd.break=pre-mount`, `systemd.unit=emergency.target` or `init=/bin/bash` to the end of the line.

 Press Ctrl+X or F10 to boot with the modified parameters.